 - Campground, resort, children's camp

-- Cemetery
+- Public Ccemetery (private cemeteries refer to...)

-- Industrial
+- Industryial

 - Junkyard, landfill, recycling facility (privately owned)

 - Medical facility (see definitions)

-- Mineral extraction
+- Mineral eExtraction of earth resources, Section 4.3

-- Mobile home park
+- Mobile home park, Section 4.9

-- Multi-family dwelling or PRD
+- Residential, Multi-family dwelling or PRD

 - Non-highway Commercial

 - School

 - Single family PRD

+- Planned Unit Development, Residential

 - 1. Only one principal use is allowed per parcel of land. - 2.
-Each principal use requires at least the minimum lot area and minimum required frontage specified for the district in which it is located. - 3.
-Establishment of multiple principal uses on a single parcel of land requires a PUD permit. - 4.
+Each principal use requires at least the minimum lot area and minimum required frontage specified for the district in which it is located. - 3.2.
+Establishment of multiple principal uses on a single parcel of land requires a PUD permitsubdivision. - 4.3.
 Soil or terrain conditions may require larger lot sizes to satisfy Town or State public health regulations; the burden of proof of soil suitability and terrain is on the applicant.
+Standards for soil suitability are available from the Soil Conservation Service.